 Picking the Cheapest Options – Uninsured or unbonded pool installers might save you thousands up front but cost you much more than that when the pool starts showing problems from a bad installation job.
 Check online ratings for contractors on any bids you get, and ask to see their insurance certificate.

 Buying a Pool with No Warranty on Labor or Parts – You’ll have no way to get any repair or replacement costs covered if something wasn’t installed properly.

 Inexperienced DIY Work - You can avoid the angst of having an off-kilter pool if you level the ground properly to begin with, and keep it perfectly straight while adding backfill.

 How Long Do Fiberglass Pools Last?

-A fiberglass pool will typically last for 25 years or more.
-Compare this to a concrete pool which lasts for 50+ years, 8 to 12 years for a vinyl liner pool, and an above ground pool lasts for 7 to 15 years before needing to be replaced.
+Fiberglass pools last 25+ years.
+Compare this to a concrete pool which lasts for 50+ years, 8 to 12 years for a vinyl liner pool, and an above-ground pool that lasts for 7 to 15 years before needing to be replaced.

 Are Fiberglass Pools Cheaper Than Concrete?

 A fiberglass pool is about 10% to 20% cheaper to install than a concrete or gunite pool.
 Over a ten-year period, fiberglass is the clear winner, costing 75% less to maintain than a concrete pool.

 How Much Does A 12x24 Inground Pool Cost?

 A 12' x 24' inground pool costs an average of $33,696 for fiberglass, whereas a vinyl liner pool runs $26,208, and a gunite or concrete pool costs $37,440.